Update: Vacant Lots Temporarily Removed

 We collaborate with communities and local government to ensure properties are repositioned in alignment with community plans.

-Top Ten Landbank Success Stories of 2018
+Top Ten Landbank Sales of 2019

 Blight to Bright

 Our impact?
 Vibrant, productive properties where blight and vacancy once held residence, transforming communities one lot at a time.